Topological rigidity of small RCD(K,N) spaces with maximal rank: Related problems and results

 Finally, $Y/G$ equipped with $\mathcal{H}^N$ is a compact $\rcd (0, N)$ space so its fundamental group is virtually abelian, hence so is $\pi_1(X_i)$ for large $i$; a contradiction. \end{proof}

 If $\sec ( X_i ) \geq -1 / i$, one could remove from Proposition \ref{pro:failure-finite-sheeted-covers} the hypothesis that the groups $\pi_1(X_i)$ are torsion-free since one could use Perelman stability theorem \cite{kapovitch-perelman, perelman} to deduce that $X_i^{\prime} $ and $Y / G$ are homeomorphic for large $i$.
-The above proposition is illustrated by the following example.
+Example \ref{exa:heis} below illustrates the intuition behind Proposition \ref{pro:failure-finite-sheeted-covers}: in order to obtain finite-sheeted covers with controlled volume, one must ``unwind'' the manifold in all directions, which can lead to the diameter growing to infiniy if the groups are not abelian.

 \begin{example} Consider the $3$-dimensional Heisenberg groups

 Let $\{ \vv _1, \, \vv _2, \, \vv _3 \} $ be the basis of the Lie algebra of $H^3(\R)$ given by

 For $ i \in \mathbb{N}$, consider the left invariant Riemannian metric $g_i$ on $H^3 (\mathbb{R})$ for which